What is wrong with technology recruitment?

 Do you have 10 years of experience with HTML5?

-I understand that most of the time you are directly passed on the requirements with some questions that you need to ask your candidates.
-But if you're a technology recruiter, you should know some facts.
-For example, if you require 10 years of hands-on commercial experience with HTML5, I will tell you I don't have it.
-But it's not because I haven't worked with this technology for 10 years, it's purely because it didn't exist for 10 years - HTML5 was made official in 2012 (and was around for much longer but still not for 10 years).
-Equally I have never used Oracle 5.0 nor MySQL 10g.
+I understand that most of the time you’re handed requirements and questions straight from your client.
+But if you’re a technology recruiter, you should know some basic facts.
+If you ask for 10 years of hands-on commercial experience with HTML5, I’ll tell you I don’t have it.
+Not because I haven’t worked with it.
+Because it didn’t exist for 10 years.
+HTML5 became official in 2012 (and had been around a bit longer, but still not a decade).
+Equally, I’ve never used Oracle 5.0 or MySQL 10g.
 Ever.